zhuqingzhang/MSOC-S-IKF/README.md

 The folder '__ov_rimsckf__' is the main body of __MSOC-S-IKF__, where we implemented a right-invariant EKF version of Open-VINS, and the right-invriant EKF vins is combined with the Schmidt EKF and the Observability-Constraint technique to get our __MSOC-S-IKF__.

 The folder '**ov_msckf**' contains an extended version of  the original Open-VINS, where we implemented a Schmidt EKF for  map-based visual inertial localization.
 This block can be used as a baseline to compare with the '**ov_rimsckf**'.
 The algorithms "**MSC-EKF**" and "**MSC-S-EKF**" in our manuscript are from this package.
+The main difference between  '__ov_rimsckf__' and '**ov_msckf**' is that the former is based on the right invariant EKF while the latter is based  on standard EKF.

-The folder '**matches**' provides feature matching information between the query sequences and the maps on  different [used dataset](#dataset) .
+The folder '**matches**' provides feature matching information between the query sequences and the maps on  different [used dataset](#dataset).
+And the subfolder '**gt**'  provides corresponding ground truth.

 The folder '**ov_eval**' provides the modules for evaluating the algorithms performances.
 Compared with the original 'ov_eval' from Open-VINS, we added some tools to evaluate the performance of invariant-EKF-based algorithms, e.g., "error_invariant_singlerun" and "error_dataset".